tencentyun/intlcloud-documents/product/存储/对象存储 4.0/词汇表_intl.md

 ### SecretKey
 SecretKey is part of a cloud API key, and is used for signature string encryption and server-side signature string verification.
 ### Default access domain name
 The default access domain name consists of bucket name, COS region ID and object name.
 The default access domain name uniquely points to an object in COS.
-After a user uploads an object, Tencent Cloud automatically creates a default access domain name for the object.
-For more information, see [Domain Name Management]
+After a user uploads an object, Tencent Cloud automatically creates a default access domain name for the object.<!-- For more information, see [Domain Name Management]-->
 ### CDN accelerating access domain name
 A CDN accelerating access domain name consists of bucket name, CDN acceleration ID and object name.
 This domain name uniquely points to an object in COS.
-After a user uploads an object and enables CDN acceleration, Tencent Cloud automatically creates a CDN accelerating access domain name for the object, which speeds up the access through cache nodes deployed across the country.
-For more information, see [Configure CDN Acceleration]
+After a user uploads an object and enables CDN acceleration, Tencent Cloud automatically creates a CDN accelerating access domain name for the object, which speeds up the access through cache nodes deployed across the country.<!-- For more information, see [Configure CDN Acceleration]-->